Help with travel costs for medical appointments

-Under the Healthcare Travel Costs Scheme (HTCS), you may be able to claim back money spent travelling to and from the hospital.
+Under the Healthcare Travel Costs Scheme (HTCS), you may be able to receive help with travel costs to and from the hospital.
+This can also include the expenses of someone who has to go with you because it is medically necessary.

-If you or your loved one have been diagnosed with a brain tumour, you may be entitled to financial help with costs incurred for travelling to and from hospital appointments, as well as parking charges.
+If you or your loved one are living with a brain tumour, you (and a companion if medically necessary) may qualify for financial help with costs incurred travelling to and from hospital appointments, as well as parking charges.

 This usually involves being able to claim back costs, rather than receiving up front payment.